Winterizing Instructions for In Ground Pools

 Step 8

-Remove all drain plugs from the pump, filter tank, and other pool equipment.
-Follow the manufacturer’s instructions for your specific equipment.
+Remove all drain plugs from the pump, filter tank, and any other pool equipment.
+Follow the manufacturer's instructions for your specific equipment.
 Place all drain plugs in the pump basket for storage.

 Step 9